UNASTELLA-Cooperation/.github/profile/README.md

-## We are into rockets, in case you didn't know.
+## We are into rockets, in case it wasn't obvious enough.